Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 RADIUS/(D)TLS servers MUST authenticate clients.
 RADIUS is designed to be used by mutually trusted systems.
-Allowing anonymous clients would ensure privacy for RADIUS/(D)TLS traffic, but would negate all other security aspects of the protocol.
+Allowing anonymous clients would ensure privacy for RADIUS/(D)TLS traffic, but would negate all other security aspects of the protocol, including security aspects of RADIUS itself, due to the fixed shared secret.

 RADIUS/(D)TLS allows for the following different modes of mutual authentication.